Homemade potato gnocchi is tossed with sausage, tomatoes, peas, and a lusty smoked mozzarella for a hearty, stick-to-your-ribs dish.

 A few years ago, Colleen (pregnant with our son, Roman); the girls, Vivian and Marcella; and I spent Christmas on the Aeolian island of Salina, just off the coast of Sicily.
 One of the dishes that we were served at a local restaurant was called Rigatoni alla Fantasia.
 The fat, tubular pasta was dressed with an eggplant puree, peas, and smoked scamorza—a soft cheese that’s something like a cross between provolone cheese and mozzarella.
 I’ve always wanted to use smoked mozzarella in a dish.
 I recalled the Roman habit of cooking sausage with peas and thought those ingredients would be just the right combination with smoked mozzarella.
-When the smoky, soft cheese melts over the gnocchi, sausage, and peas, a fantasia is realized.–Ron and Colleen Suhanosky
+When the smoky, soft cheese melts over the gnocchi, sausage, and peas, a fantasia is realized.
+This post has been updated.
+Originally published October 13, 2009.–Ron and Colleen Suhanosky

 - Quick Glance